 1. Who is the author and what is the purpose?

 The Best Story is written by Eileen Spinelli and illustrations by Anne Wilsderf.
 Eileen writes picture books, poetry, and chapter books.
 She is an IRA/CBC Children’s Choice book and Christopher Award Winner.
 This book teaches the importance of characters demonstrating their voice.
 The main character lacks confidence in her own work but learns to showcase her writing because its authentic.
 Students should learn after reading this book, they should use their own ideas to create their work.
 Just like the main character stated in the book “once I started pulling things out of my heart it was hard to stop”.
 That’s because our best work comes from us.
 This book has a great message for students and proves writing for students can be a challenge, which I agree, but always stay true.

 2. What techniques are used to attract and hold your attention?

-This short story has colorful and quirky illustrations.
+This short story has colorful, energetic and quirky illustrations.
 The colorful pages really grasp the crazy stories with every family member in the story and really captures the moment.
 The story flows with an image of a pirate, a shark, a monkey, and a girl.
 It grabs your attention with each extravagant story line and is great for younger students.
 The text accompanies the pages and makes the story easy to follow along.
-The settings changed every time the main character changed her story and made it exciting.
+The setting changed every time the main character changed her story and made it exciting.
 The story had creative ideas on the family’s different thoughts and included tons of action.
 The illustrations really grabbed my attention and had a great positive example for students.

 3. How might different people interpret this message?

 I think this book teaches the importance of believing in yourself and readers should discover the message at the end.
 The Best Story has a positive message but the quirky story might only appeal to younger students and could be chaotic for some reasons.
 I think the story is cute and funny.
 I’m not sure if people would interpret the message differently because the positive example is clear.
 People need to believe their product is the best and not to impress someone else.
 I don’t think some people realize that deciding a topic and ideas can be a difficult challenge.
 Students need to explore and do brainstorming activities.
 We all have different opinions but what comes from the heart no one can match.
 It’s also good to understand different people’s ideas and that can help with your own writing.
 “When students analyze the print and multimedia works of others, they develop heightened awareness of the relationship between a message’s form and its content” (Hobbs,pg145,2017).

 4. What lifestyle values, and point of view are represented?

 The main character in the story has a difficult process writing a story for the contest.
 She asks every family member their advice about writing the best story and everyone gives a different answer.
 The last advice given was to believe in herself and write from the heart.
 Her mom says “I think the best story is one that comes from the heart.
 Your own heart”.
 She starts writing with elements from her own life to make the story her best.
 This book represents that everybody has different views on what’s best but what matters is the story from her heart.
 It’s important for kids to choose their topics and write about something that is meaningful to them.
 Students need to be inspired and motivated to become a writer.

 5. What is omitted?

 The only part in the story omitted is the ending because it doesn’t write if she won the contest.
 The ending in this book shows the main character content with writing her best story and not winning.
 Its a great lesson that we all sometimes forget.
 I know its not the point of the story but I would love to know if the character won and got to ride the rollercoaster.
 The main character stated it best “either way, I’ll be happy.
 I’ll be a winner.
 Because the story I wrote is my own”.
 People learn best when they create because creating is a powerful way to demonstrate your learning (Hobbs,2017).